kbarry91/CloakedApp/README.md

-# Cloaked
+# Cloaked Privacy Messaging for Android
-To view all information about our project, please see our Wiki by clicking the following image:
+To view the detailed design document and all information about our project, please see our Wiki by clicking the following image:
 [<img src="https://i.imgur.com/3KkVkQ6.png" title="source: imgur.com" height =250/>](https://github.com/kbarry91/CloakedApp/wiki)

 # Quick Start